Shinnecock Bay

 The Vessel

-Researchers from Stony Brook University and their partners are working to restore the bay’s health in inventive ways.
-Their latest tool is DataXplorer, a 12-foot, solar-powered vessel that glides silently across the water, collecting fragments of DNA left behind by marine life.
+Researchers from Stony Brook University and their partners are working to research the bay’s marine life in inventive ways.
+Their latest tool, deployed during the expedition, is DataXplorer, a 12-foot USV outfitted with an environmental DNA (eDNA) sampler calledthe RoCSI.

 The Leader